codership/documentation/galeracluster/source/documentation/pc-recovery.rst

 Cluster nodes can store the :term:`Primary Component` state to disk.
 The node records the state of the Primary Component and the UUID's of the nodes connected to it.
 In the event of an outage, once all nodes that were part of the last saved state achieve connectivity, the cluster recovers the Primary Component.

-In the event that the write-set position differs between the nodes, the recovery process also requires a full state snapshot transfer.
+If the write-set position differs between the nodes, the recovery process also requires a full state snapshot transfer.

 For more information on this feature, see the :ref:`pc.recovery <pc.recovery>` parameter.
-By default, it is enabled starting in version 3.6.
+By default, it's enabled starting in version 3.6.

 .. _`understand-pc-state`:
 .. rst-class:: rubric-1
 .. rubric:: Understanding the Primary Component State

 When a node stores the :term:`Primary Component` state to disk, it saves it as the ``gvwstate.dat`` file.
+You'll find this file in the database data directory on the server which is acting as the Primary Component.

 The node creates and updates this file when the cluster forms or changes the Primary Component.
 This ensures that the node retains the latest Primary Component state that it was in.
 If the node loses connectivity, it has the file to reference.

 If the node shuts down gracefully, it deletes the file.
+If the cluster continues after the node has shutdown (i.e., there are other nodes that did not shutdown), one of the remaining nodes will become the host to the Primary Component and will create the ``gvwstate.dat`` file on its file system.

+Below is an example of the contents of the ``gvwstate.dat`` file:

 .. code-block:: text